righettod/poc-graphql/README.md

 * A Veterinary can be associated with 0 or N dogs.
 * A Dog can be associated with 0 or 1 Veterinary.
-* A Veterinary possess a characteric named **Popularity** present into the storage system (database) but it must no be accessed by GraphQL client because it is a sensitive information.
+* A Veterinary possess a property named **Popularity** present into the storage system (database) but it must no be accessed by GraphQL client because it is a sensitive information.
-* The GrapQL data consumption point of view is the Veterinary.
+* The GraphQL data consumption point of view is the Veterinary.
 Dog information are public.
-* The lab is expliclty a vulnerable application in which several vulnerabilties has been implemented and are identified using the `[VULN]` marker in comments.
+* The lab is explicitly a vulnerable application in which several vulnerabilities has been implemented and are identified using the `[VULN]` marker in comments.
-* Regarding the authentication, a fake 3rd party service has been implemented (via a servlet) and return a JWT token contaning the Veterinary name into the token.
+* Regarding the authentication, a fake 3rd party service has been implemented (via a servlet) and return a JWT token containing the Veterinary name into the token.

-Once started via the lauch configuration present into the project or the command line `mvn spring-boot:run`, the labs is available on these endpoints:
+Once started via the launch configuration present into the project or the command line `mvn spring-boot:run`, the labs is available on these endpoints:

 * [GraphiQL](http://localhost:8080/graphiql)
 * [GraphQL](http://localhost:8080/graphql)

+To package the application, as a portable jar file, use the command `mvn package` (a pre-built jar file is available [here](https://github.com/righettod/poc-graphql/releases)):
+* The jar file will be created in the folder *target* and will be named *graphql-poc.jar*.
+* Use the command `java -jar graphql-poc.jar` to run the application.

 ## Security weaknesses